bskinn/intersphinx-gist/README.md

  2. The `objects.inv` locations defined by the mappings point to valid inventory files, as checked by [`sphobjinv`](https://github.com/bskinn/sphobjinv).

-The log file from the most recent workflow execution lives [here](https://github.com/bskinn/intersphinx-gist/blob/main/gist-check.log).
+The workflow is currently configured to run once every four hours.
+The log file from the workflow is committed back to the repo every Sunday at roughly 0115 UTC; it lives [here](https://github.com/bskinn/intersphinx-gist/blob/main/gist-check.log).